ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:when add car accessory may should add price TODO:add passenger info mandatory
 TODO:continue with {"error":true,"message":"Not Found","status_code":404} for makes:done
+TODO:email vailaibility notification:en cours
+TODO:i have container for cron jobs, better use it as it is for cancellation or may use celery beat like alert notification?
+TODO: why notification task expires after one hour if not picked up and try to run it every minute for test and later every hours
 ---

 ### 💰 Differentiated Pricing & Detailed Breakdown (2024-11-27) ✅